Corey Gameiro: Loan to Eindhoven

 The following season, he joined FC Eindhoven on a four-month loan on 31 August 2012.
-The same day he made his professional debut in the Eerste Divisie, in a match against FC Volendam, coming of the bench in the 64th minute.
+The same day he made his professional debut in the Eerste Divisie, in a match against FC Volendam, coming off the bench in the 64th minute.

 Loan to Wellington Phoenix

 Gameiro joined Wellington Phoenix on a loan deal until the end of the 2012-13 A-League season on 9 February 2013.

 Sydney FC

 On 28 June 2013, Gameiro signed for A-League team Sydney FC on a two-year deal.

 On 3 January 2014, Gameiro scored his first goal for Sydney FC, scoring against Adelaide United with a header from a Nikola Petković free kick.

 Gameiro was released by Sydney FC following the 2014–15 A-League season.
 He rejected Sydney's contract in order to find another team.

 Melbourne City

 On 22 June 2015, Melbourne City announced they had recruited Gameiro on a 2-year deal despite injury concerns.

 On 1 May 2017, Melbourne City announced Gameiro would not be offered a new contract and effectively released him from the club.
 Gameiro was injured for the bulk of his time at Melbourne City and played only a handful of games for the club.